Skip to main content

 What Is an Alphahole in Romance Fiction

-An alphahole is a romance hero who treats the heroine badly on purpose.
+An alphahole is a romance hero who treats the heroine badly on purpose, then has to earn her forgiveness the hard way.

 You know the type the moment he walks onto the page.
+Arrogant, possessive, rude in a way that feels almost calculated, and absolutely certain he is the smartest person in every room.

-He also cannot stop thinking about her.
+He makes sure you know it too.
+But he cannot stop thinking about her.

 That second part is what separates him from a villain.